tetris245/tetris245/README.md

 * New command: name to change the name of your character.
 Normal characters (also from non-English alphabets), numbers and spaces are accepted.
 * New command: prison to stay in Pandora prison.
 More than 60 minutes is possible.
 * Updated the background and relog commands
-* Organized the help command in categories.
+* Organized the help command inso categories.
 Syntax becomes /help (category).
 Available categories: bondage, character, clothing, escape, misc, pleasure, talking, visual, zones.
 * Improved the login command
 * Improved texts and simplified options for the outfit command
 * Fixed and improved the AutoRelog function, especially to preserve your QAM or BCE nickname